Types of Care

 Learn about the different types of residential care to determine which one best fits the needs of the person with dementia.

 Retirement housing may be appropriate for individuals with early-stage Alzheimer's who are still able to care for themselves independently.
 A person may be able to live alone safely, but has difficulty managing an entire house.
 Generally, this type of senior housing provides limited supervision and may offer opportunities for social activities, transportation and other amenities.

 Assisted living (also called board and care, adult living, supported care)

 Assisted living bridges the gap between living independently and living in a nursing home.
-Assisted living typically offers a combination of housing, meals, supportive services and health care.
-Assisted living residences generally provide 24-hour staff, recreational activities, housekeeping, laundry and transportation.
-Residents may choose which services they receive from the facility such as help with bathing, dressing, eating or medication reminders.
-Costs vary depending on the services provided.
-The federal government does not regulate assisted living and definitions of assisted living vary from state to state.
-Assisted living facilities may or may not offer services specifically designed for people with dementia, so it is important to ask.
+It typically offers a combination of housing, meals, supportive services and health care.
+Assisted living is not regulated by the federal government and its definitions vary from state to state.
+Not all assisted living facilities offer services specifically designed for people with dementia, so it is important to ask.

 Map out a plan to approach Alzheimer's

 Nursing homes (also called skilled nursing facility, long-term care facility, custodial care)